St. John's logo St. John's Sant'Egidio Sant'Egidio

 In this sense, our value for work at the Mission is counter-cultural, and bread-making, as hard as it is, best suits this witness.
 St. John’s Bakery (153 Broadview Avenue, 416-850-7413) needs to keep a healthy balance between meeting its own expenses and its ‘social mandate‘ to help and integrate marginalized people.
 The Bakery is always seeking ways to integrate its work into the life of the Mission as a whole.
 The Bakery is therefore animated by the same spirit of humility and sense of importance of community as the Mission.

-St. Johns Thrift Store
+St. Johns Eco Market

-St. John’s Thrift Store
+St. John’s Eco Market!

 Christ at the Margins